 PSYC-002 Research Methods and Statistics

 This course offers an introduction to the logic of research design and to descriptive and inferential statistics.
 The goals are to prepare students to design, analyze, interpret, and report on their own research, and to evaluate critically the work of others.
 Emphasis is placed on the logical bases of psychological measurement, research design, and statistical inference.
 The topics to be covered include the nature of both correlation and experimental studies, confounds and ways of dealing with them, reliability, internal and external validity, frequency distributions, measures of central tendency, variability, graphic presentation of data, hypothesis testing, correlation, and an introduction to the analysis of variance.
 Each student conducts a research project in an area chosen by the student.
 Students also write critical summaries of published research.
 Majors are strongly encouraged to complete this course in their sophomore year and no later than their junior year.
-Prerequisite: PSYC-001 and MATH-040.
-Fall and Spring.

 Prerequisites: PSYC-001, MATH-040